Passover DinnerPassover CelebrationHappy Jewish Passover

 Passover in Ethiopia

-Passover celebrations begin on the 15th day of the first Hebrew month of Nisan.
-The festival commemorates the exodus of Israelites from the slavery of the cruel Egyptians.
-It is celebrated throughout the world with immense zeal and enthusiasm, though traditions vary from country to country.
+The festival commemorating the exodus of Israelites from the slavery of the cruel Egyptians begins on the 15th day of the first Hebrew month of Nisan.
+It is celebrated throughout the world with immense zeal and enthusiasm.
+However, the traditions vary from country to country.
 Passover holiday is observed by the Ethiopian Jews as they consider their story similar to that of their Israeli ancestors.
 During Operation Moses in 1984-85, over 8,000 Jews fled to safe-haven in Israel from Sudan.
 Most of the Jews trekked from Ethiopia to Israel through Sudan.
 Hence, Passover marks the freedom of Ethiopian Jews as well.
+Ever since the American Association for Ethiopian Jews (AAEJ) began making efforts for rescuing and bringing Jews suffering in Africa to Israel, many Ethiopians have migrated to Israel.
+With the number starting from 200 about 35 years back, the number has increased to over 1,00,000 Ethiopian Jews becoming Israeli citizens.
 Read on to know more about Ethiopian celebrations and traditions of Pesach.

 Passover Celebrations In Ethiopia

-Ever since the American Association for Ethiopian Jews (AAEJ) began making efforts for rescuing and bringing Jews suffering in Africa to Israel in 1074, many Ethiopians have migrated to Israel.
-With the number starting from 200 about 35 years back, the number has increased to over 1,00,000 Ethiopian Jews becoming Israeli citizens.
-To commemorate Passover and their past, the Ethiopian Jews break all their old existing earthenware dishes and cooking utensils and purchase new ones.
-This act symbolizes a break from the past thereby starting afresh and moving forward into a new life.
+• To commemorate Passover and their past, the Ethiopian Jews break all of their old existing earthenware dishes and cooking utensils and purchase new ones.
+This act symbolizes a break from the past thereby, starting a fresh start into a new life.

-Traditionally, the Haggadah has no significant role in the Ethiopian Seder meal.
-To add on, the drinking of the four cups of wine was also introduced after a group of Ethiopian Jews visited Europe in the 19th century and incorporated into their traditions.
+• Traditionally, the haggadah has never been a significant part of the Ethiopian Seder meal.
+To add to the celebrations, the drinking of the four cups of wine was also introduced after a group of Ethiopian Jews visited Europe in the 19th century and incorporated it into their traditions.
 These festivities were confined to households and vicinities only.
-In the recent times, the Ethiopians have started celebrating in public with organizing Ethiopian Seder open for everyone thereby creating a casual Seder atmosphere which blends with the Ethiopian Jewish life.
+In the recent times, the Ethiopians have started celebrating in public by organizing Ethiopian Seder for everyone, thereby creating a casual Seder atmosphere, which blends with the Ethiopian Jewish life.